princessnim21/AP-Chemistry-Labs/README.md

 Pour wine into a 500ml volumetric flask and put a stopper attached to another stopper via a tube that connects the two of them

 #### Condenser Set-Up:
 1. Use two stands and two clamps to hold the condensor.
-Make sure it's at ...
+Make sure it's at an angle where the higher side is where the flask witch wine will connect to
+2. The condensor has two tubes that will allow the flow of water to go through the condensor to cool down the alcohol that evaporates making sure its condense.
+3. Make sure ...